WHY CHOOSE US

-The easiest method to determine for cutting is utilizing the last whole one in the row– hold a tile over it, place another versus the wall, and then mark they overlap in felt tip pen.
-Otherwise, simply take separate measurements at the top and bottom of the space and cut the tile to fit:
+One of the simplest techniques is to use the last complete tile in the row as a guide.
+Just hold a tile over it, position another tile against the wall, and mark where they overlap with a marker.
+Alternatively, you can measure the top and bottom of the space separately and cut the tile accordingly to ensure a perfect fit.

 Check the cut tile fits appropriately in the space and adjust with a tile file if required.
 If you’re going to tile the next wall too you don’t need to be completely accurate here, however keep in mind to leave enough space in the corner for grout if you’re only tiling one:

 Apply adhesive to the back of your cut tile utilising the narrow end of a notched trowel.
 Put it in place so it’s level, press to secure it, and use joint spacers to keep the spaces if needed:

 As soon as you’ve finished your very first wall, repeat the process for the next one.
 Always pursue the neatest grouted joint possible where the two walls meet.
 This can be the distinction between it looking scrappy and a task well done:

 For a cool finish on your external corners, corner trim is a must.
 It is available in a series of colours and materials (anodised aluminium is popular) and sizes and assists protect your edges from knocks and chips.

 First, use a hacksaw to cut your corner trim to the desired length.
 Next, apply a strip of adhesive to the return wall and firmly press the trim into place.
 Make sure to align the trim with the tiles on the first wall, leaving space for grout in the future.
 To secure the trim further, vertically apply more adhesive to the return wall using a notched trowel.
 Be careful not to disturb or dislodge any tiles on the adjacent wall.

 Repeat the procedure from the first wall, working far from the corner trim and keeping in mind to leave space for grout.
 Usage spacers to assist you change the tiles should.